-- Incidence peaks in children over age 6 months. - Signs and symptoms include: hoarseness, barking cough, inspiratory stridor, signs of respiratory distress. - Avoid procedures that will distress child with severe croup and stridor at rest.
+- Occurs mainly in children age 6 months to 3 years with peak incidence at 2 years\. - Signs and symptoms include: hoarseness, barking cough, inspiratory stridor, signs of respiratory distress. - Avoid procedures that will distress child with severe croup and stridor at rest.